CRollins6020/CRollins6020/README.md

 # Technical Writing & Instructional Design Portfolio

-Welcome to my technical documentation portfolio repository.
-This space showcases sample documentation I've created to demonstrate my approach to making complex technical concepts clear and accessible.
+**Hi there — and welcome.**

+This is my technical documentation portfolio, a space I use to practice Technical Writing as I continue to self-teach and grow in the field.
+I’ve included sample docs that reflect how I approach making complex topics more clear and approachable.
+My background is in SaaS enablement, where I worked as a Senior Instructional Designer, and I’m now shifting into Technical Writing with a focus on clarity, usability, and real-world impact.

 ## 📂 Portfolio Contents

-This repository contains examples of:
+Here, you'll find examples of my work across several documentation types, including:

 - **User Guides & Tutorials**: Step-by-step instructions for technical products
 - **API Documentation**: Clear reference documentation for developers